Posted on

 Print Recipe

-Keyword Jollof rice, Jollof Rice Recipe
+Keyword comfort food, flavorful, Jollof rice, Jollof Rice Recipe, one-pot, spicy

 Prep Time 15 minutes